densom/pdf-to-md-llm/README.md

 **Parameters:**
 - `input_folder`: Folder containing PDF files
 - `output_folder`: Optional output folder (defaults to input folder)
+- `threads`: Number of threads for parallel processing (default: 1 for single-threaded)
 - All other parameters same as `convert_pdf_to_markdown()`

+**Note on Multithreading:**
+- Single-threaded (`threads=1`): Default, sequential processing
+- Multithreaded (`threads>1`): Parallel processing for faster batch conversion
+- Be mindful of API rate limits when using higher thread counts
+- Progress output is simplified in multithreaded mode for clarity

 #### `extract_text_from_pdf()`